Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/migration.md

 ## Considerations

 - The `context` parameter isn't supported in Ampli.
-This was originally based on per Source Templates which is a feature that is deprecated.
-To add additional data on each event you can do so by creating a Middleware like below that will set "contextProp=true" on all events.
+This was originally based on per Source Templates which is a deprecated feature.
+To add more data on each event you can do so by creating a Middleware that sets `contextProp=true` on all events.

     ```js
     export const contextMiddleware:Middleware = (payload, next) => {